-When I got back from the pier ? took up & Woundan Juter venes, to read mutil the family should ready to go boating; but they were a little tar dy, + by The time That her Clemens came for me ? w past Chapter 7.
-If engagements are to be kept, they would be kept before Chapter 8; for after that point they will be violated.
-Que is in the reach of the story, then, I could get ashore any more until the end.
+centalking about These several Weggis, new Day, 1897. escut days: howest, simple, straight.
+Dear Robert forward mosterilations, unbouffled.
+When I got back from the pier ? borrow of impertinences + famil. took up & Woman Jutervenes, to arities; dignified, self-respectful, read mutil the family should + respectful toward the reader; bright, ready to go booting; but they were a little tor dy, + by The time That his month without a break - + stays past Chapter 7.
+4 engagements are to be kept, they went be kept distinctly discriminated.
+If I have before Chapter 8; for after that point they will be violated.
+One is in The seemed to offer you any advice in reach of the story, then, I connot the literary trade, I take it back.
+If I have made myself clear, you will get ashore any more until the end.
 He is helpless.
-The fascination of the tale are stronger than his promises + his principles.
-I read through I the end without stopping (+ without shipping a line And yet very custom is to skip liberally.
+The fascination see that I have had great pleasure in of the tale are stronger than his Mis book. promises + his principles, , You have left a large emptimes here; the vile of send our worm read through to the end without stopping (+ without shipping a line regards & wish you were back And yet my custom is to skip literally.
 The style is what I have